Giving our brightest students a boost

 BC Hydro is proud to support education and skill development in B.C.'s Aboriginal communities.
 We are committed to developing a diverse and inclusive workforce which is representative of the communities we serve.

-BC Hydro Aboriginal Scholarships and Bursaries are available to individuals who are status Indians, Non-status Indians, Inuit or Métis who are residents of B.C. enrolled in a full-time post-secondary or other accredited institution or Aboriginal students in Grade 12 planning to pursue a full-time, accredited post-secondary education within Canada.
+Along with the other scholarships listed, BC Hydro Aboriginal scholarships and bursaries are available to Status, Non-Status, Metis and Inuit students who are residents of B.C. and are enrolled in an accredited full-time post-secondary program.
+Students in Grade 12 planning to pursue a full-time, accredited post-secondary education within Canada are also eligible to apply.

-- Five scholarships allocated to students pursuing education related to BC Hydro careers
+- $5,000 scholarships allocated to students pursuing a degree related to BC Hydro careers.

-- Nine bursaries allocated to students pursuing an education in technology or trades related to BC Hydro careers
+- $2,000 bursaries allocated to students pursuing a diploma, certificate or trade program related to BC Hydro careers.

 BC Hydro provides 23 province-wide endowment scholarships through 19 different institutions.
 For more information, visit the websites for the following post-secondary institutions.